The South Brisbane Cemetery

 Map of area around the South Brisbane Cemetery and Boggo Road Gaol, 1916.

-Prisoners who died at the Petrie Terrace prison (1860-83) had been buried in the old Paddington or Toowong cemeteries, not far from that old prison.
-When Boggo Road prison was opened, a section of largely unused, swampy land was selected by the government to hold exclusively the bodies of any prisoners hanged at the new prison.
+Prisoners who died at the Petrie Terrace prison (1860-83) had been buried in the old Paddington or Toowong cemeteries, not far from that prison.
+When the Boggo Road prison was opened, a section of largely unused, swampy land was selected by the government to hold exclusively the bodies of any prisoners hanged at the new prison.
 This was named Section 6B and was used 42 times during the following decades.

 Other inmates who died while in prison were buried in various locations around South Brisbane Cemetery.